+Pre-Proposal Expectations

-Pre-Proposal Requirements - Time Commitment >1hr.
+Time Commitment >1hr

-- Identifying the right industry expert can take time and the key to maximizing the benefits of working with an industry expert is to ensure adequate time is available to provide guidance. - The ideal time to identify potential industry experts is prior to/during the pre-proposal stage.
-A good resource at this stage is your licensing manager who may have suggestions or recommendations.
-Contacts in industry or industry representatives from technical conferences may also be a resource.
-If an industry expert is unable to be identified, please contact the Accelerator Awards Program may be able to assist. - At this stage consider initially contacting potential industry experts to discuss their interest in participating, as well as providing an overview of the role, expectations, and time commitment.
+- Identifying the right industry expert can take time.
+The key to maximizing the benefits of working with an industry expert is to ensure adequate time is available to provide guidance. - The ideal time to identify potential industry experts is prior to/during the pre-proposal submission.
+The licensing officer managing the technology may have suggestions or recommendations.
+Alternatively, contacts in industry or industry representatives from technical conferences may have suggestions.
+If applicants don't know where to start, please contact the Accelerator Awards Program who can facilitate identification of potential experts. - Initially contact potential industry experts to discuss their interest in participating, as well as providing an overview of the role, expectations, and time commitment.

+Full Proposal Expectations

-Invitation to Submit a Full Proposal Requirements - Time Commitment (2-6 hr over a 5-6-week period).
+Time Commitment (2-6 hr over a 5-6-week period).

-- Engaging with an industry expert is required to submit a full proposal.
-Finalists invited to submit a full proposal should reach out to confirm with the industry expert as soon as possible.
-If not already in place, request a CDA prior to discussing the proposal and technology. - This is the appropriate time to discuss project scope, milestones and what needs to be addressed in the letter of support.
-Include follow-up engagement to inform the proposal and milestones based on suggestions or feedback.
+- Engaging with an industry expert is required to submit a full proposal. - Confirm participation with the industry expert.
+If not in place, initiate a CDA request prior to discussing the proposal and technology.

-• The industry expert will need to provide a signed & dated letter of support to the applicant as part of the full application package.
+- Opportunity to discuss project scope, milestones, and the letter of support.
+Include follow-up engagement to get industry input on the proposal and milestones and addressing review comments. - The industry expert is required to provide a letter of support to the applicant as part of the full application package.
+Guidelines for the LOS are provided in the full application instructions.